• About/Start Here

 Welcome to the largest zoo in Texas, but not the #1.
 It has been before, but Fort Worth Zoo passed them up.

-The Dallas Zoo is a great zoo to visit, with many family activities.
+The Dallas Zoo is a great attraction with numerous family-friendly activities.
 I once got to go inside the pen with the Galapagos tortoises – that had never been done before.
 They love lettuce –lots of it.

-Travel Pro Tip: Dallas World Aquarium is an attraction in downtown Dallas that’s worth a peek.
+Travel Pro Tip: The Dallas World Aquarium, located in downtown Dallas, is an attraction worth visiting.

 10. Houston Zoo